ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL_GS2-checkpoint.md

 CNN   |FedAvg|M-iid | 25.2s   | 42mins/0.7hrs   | A       |0.2  |5  |10 | 0.01  | SGD
 CNN   |FedAvg|M-iid | 42.34s  | 1.2hrs          | T       |0.1  |20 |10 | 0.01  | SGD
 CNN   |FedAvg|M-iid | 2.2s    | 3.6mins/0.06hrs | T       |0.1  |1  |50 | 0.01  | SGD

-It seems that FedAvg for the IID data is **very slow** even with GPU, not to mention the non-IID cases.